Bas (rapper): 2016–2017: Too High to Riot

 Bas released his second album, Too High to Riot on March 4, 2016.
 The album also includes guest appearances from his labelmates J. Cole and Cozz, as well as the Hics.
 The album would debut at 49 on the Billboard 200 chart, selling 10,965 copies in its first week.
 He also later released a music video for each song on the album.
 Bas went on tour titled after the album in June 2016 with Cozz and EarthGang.
-It included 26 cities in North America and 10 cities in Europe.
+It included 26 cities in North America and 10 cities in Europe, including his hometown of Koewacht.
 On January 29, 2017, the documentary highlighting the tour was released on Tidal.

-2018–present: Milky Way
+2018–2019: Milky Way

 On April 10, 2018, Bas released the one-off single "Pinball II", featuring Correy C. The first single for his third album "Boca Raton" was released on June 19, and featured ASAP Ferg.
 On August 22, he released the second single "Tribe" featuring J. Cole.
 Bas released his third album, Milky Way on August 24, 2018.
-The album debuted at number 35 on the Billboard 200, selling 13,150 album-equivalent units in the first week.
+It featured guest appearances from J. Cole, Ari Lennox, ASAP Ferg, Lion Babe, Moe Moks, mOma+Guy, and Correy C. The album debuted at number 35 on the Billboard 200, selling 13,150 album-equivalent units in the first week.
 Bas announced a 43-city tour to support the album, which began in November 2018 and concluded in February 2019.
-In late 2018, Bas announced he was working on an album with frequent collaborators, The Hics, the album is due out late 2021 to early 2022.
+In late 2018, Bas announced he was working on an album with frequent collaborators The Hics.

+On August 9, 2019, Bas released the Spilled Milk 1 EP.
+The EP features guest appearances from EarthGang, JID, Falcons, B. Lewis, Ari Lennox, and Kiddominant.
+On November 5, 2019, Bas was featured on the FKJ single "Risk".

+2020-present: We Only Talk About Real Shit When We're Fucked Up

+In September 2020, Dua Saleh released the single "RE(a)D" featuring Bas.
+On April 15, 2022, Bas released the [BUMP] Pick Me Up EP.
+The EP features guest appearances from Galimatias, Gunna, Ari Lennox, J. Cole and Lil Tjay.
+On January 24, 2023, Bas released the single "Diamonds".

+On July 15, 2023, Bas announced the title of his fourth studio album, We Only Talk About Real Shit When We're Fucked Up.
+On July 19, 2023, Bas released the single "Passport Bros" featuring J. Cole as the album's lead single.
+He released the single "Ho Chi Minh" on August 19, 2023, alongside the official music video.
+He released the single "Khartoum" featuring Adekunle Gold on October 24, 2023.
+The album's fourth and final single, "179 Deli" featuring UK rapper AJ Tracey was released on November 28, 2023.
+The album released on December 15, 2023.
+It features guest appearances from Adekunle Gold, AJ Tracey, Amaarae, A$AP Ferg, Blxckie, FKJ, J. Cole and Sha Sha.